Important dates and advice to help small businesses get ready for EOFY

 1. Finalise your accounts

-• Make sure you approve the bills, invoices and expense claims.
+• Make sure you approve the invoices, bills and expense claims.

-• Consolidate your bank accounts and verify that they are in line with the balances on your bank statements.
+• Check your bank accounts to ensure they are reconciled and make sure they are in balance with the amounts from your bank statements.

-3. Check the data you received from your payroll provider and Inland Revenue
+3. Check the data you received from your payroll vendor and Inland Revenue

-4. Manage superannuation
+4. Manage your superannuation

 5. Maximise your tax refunds

-6. Maintain personal and financial finances distinct
+6. Maintain personal and financial finances Separately

 Certain tax deadlines for 2021 are crucial.

-• 7 May 2021 Tax return for the year’s end and payment due.
+• 7 May 2021 - end-of-year GST return and due payment.

 Sydney Unsecured Business Loans Services